sam19uel/master_thesis/oxDNA_a_WSL_perspective.md

 Before installing make sure you have all the dependencies and here you can double check them: https://dna.physics.ox.ac.uk/index.php/Download_and_Installation

-Then installation can be done using the following instructions found here: https://codimd.infn.it/s/nzcFp_9o9#
+Then installation can be done using the following instructions found here, along with a simple tutorial on how to perform a simple LJ simulation: https://codimd.infn.it/s/nzcFp_9o9#